Pinekos/CardAnimation/README.md

 ## Two Solutions

 At the begin, I didn't encapsulate code, [@luxorules](https://github.com/luxorules/CardAnimation/tree/Component) refactor code into class and improve it to support not only image, then I encapsulate my code into class.
-So, there are two choices.
+So there are two choices.

 #### CardContainerView by seedante